microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/08-improve-performance.md

 Option 2 will be an improvement on the current design for reconciliation and reporting in the application.
 However it will slow down the performance of ingest API by O(n), n being the number of key-value pairs in the request body.

 Depending on whether our data-reconciliation app is write heavy or read heavy, we can either go with the [current design](./01-data-ingest.md) or go with option 2.
-We can also add pagination in our current design for reconciliation and reporting as the volume of data will be quite heavy.
+We can also add pagination in our current design for reconciliation and reporting as the volume of data could be large.